zalacer/projects-tn/README.md

 **FactorialTailCall** is a Scala sbt project illustrating how a non tail recursive function can
     be converted into one that is for compiler optimization to avoid a StackOverflowError exception.
     It also demonstrates the ease of using Scala BigInt and sbt project configuration with a .scala configuration file and the git assembly plugin.
-After building the assembly jar, running it on my laptop computed the factorial of 100K in 5 seconds (with output redirected to a file).
-This project is configured for Scala 2.10.4 and sbt 0.13.7 and should work with later versions of scala and some earlier versions of sbt.
+This project is configured for Scala 2.10.4 and sbt 0.13.7.

 **JAX-RSdemo1** is a demo RESTful web service project implemented using JAX-RS and Apache CXF.
 This is
     a Maven Java project exported from Eclipse.
 A review of RESTful web services and instructions for